freef49/IFB299-Music-School/README.md

 If deployment website is not working, it needs to have its database migrated!

 Should fix day dropdown box in the availabilities new and edit form.
+Need to additionally fix drop down box in interviews forms.